ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 In Connecticut, the flight period is evidently longer, June through August, but the 1990-95 Atlas authors still believed that there was probably only a single generation (O’Donnell, et al. 2007).

 Tawny Emperor has recently been found in both Vermont and New Hampshire, although not in Maine.
-Further searches along the Connecticut and other river valleys through Massachusetts should yield more occurrences.
-This species has not been reported from Rhode Island, although Hackberry Emperor was found there in 2008.
+Further searches along the Connecticut, Housatonic, and other river valleys through Massachusetts might yield more occurrences.
+This species has not yet been reported from Rhode Island, although Hackberry Emperor was found there in 2008.

 Tawny Emperor, like Hackberry Emperor, is state-listed as a Species of Greatest Conservation Need in Vermont ( http://www.vtecostudies.org/VBS/sgcn.html).
 The first verified state record for Vermont was in 2002 in Colchester.
 Though it is rare in Vermont, there have now been multiple sightings and specimens.
 Tawny Emperor flies in Vermont from June through August, with apparently one brood (McFarland and Zahendra 2010).

-Tawny Emperor remains rare in Massachusetts as well, and as such is listed here as a Species of Conservation Concern.
-Existing known populations should be monitored and should receive legal protection.
-However, this species may be expected to increase here with climate warming (Table 6), and if it does its status should be re-evaluated.
+Tawny Emperor remains rare in Massachusetts as well.
+It is not currently listed by BOM as a Species of Conservation Concern , since it may be expected to increase here with climate warming (Table 6).
+However, existing known occurrences should be monitored and protected.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS